 We should, first, think that God leads a very interesting life, and that he is full of joy.
 Undoubtedly he is the most joyous being in the universe.
 The abundance of his love and generosity is inseparable from his infinite joy.
 All of the good and beautiful things from which we occasionally drink tiny droplets of soul-exhilarating joy, God continuously experiences in all their breath and depth and richness.“The Divine Conspiracy” by Dallas Willard – God’s Joyous Being

-Is joy a fundamental attribute of God.
+Is joy a fundamental attribute of God?
 An attribute that is essential to his nature?
 Most would agree that attributes like his omnipotence, omniscience, aseity, and transcendence are basic to who God is.
 And moral attributes like love, goodness, righteousness, and mercy are also fundamental to God’s nature.
 But what about joy?

 Wikipedia has a list of 28 attributes for God.
 And joy is not included.
 I have seen countless attribute lists for God over the years.
 And I cannot recall ever seeing joy on one of these lists.
-Yet on reflection it would seem like it would be an attribute of God.
-God is not a sour pussed deity looking for someone to smite.
+Yet on reflection, it would seem like it would be an attribute of God.
+God is not a sour puss deity looking for someone to smite.
 But he is joyous, taking delight in the work of his hands.
 The rejoicing in heaven when a lost one is saved is surely led by the God who created that one who has been found.

 Joy In His Image Bearers

 The first chapter of Genesis affirms that humanity was made in the image of God.
-At least of part of being made in God’s image would be that we reflect his moral attributes.
+At least part of being made in God’s image would be that we reflect his moral attributes.
 We love, not because we are loving.
 But because God is love and we are made in his image.
-The same would be true of goodness, righteousness, mercy and other moral attributes, including joy.
+The same would be true of goodness, righteousness, mercy, and other moral attributes, including joy.